michaelaltmann/get-your-refund/bookmarklet.md

 # Take Action Bookmarklet

-This bookmarklet modified the Take Action page.
+This bookmarklet modifies the Take Action page.
 It adds a little configuration at the top of the page, whic you only need to use once.
 More importantly, it adds a `Send + Next` button.
 This button does three things with a single click

 - sends the message you have created
 - resets the client's status to 'Not Ready', which is the current protocol